airbytehq/airbyte/docs/integrations/sources/hellobaton.md

 - time_entries
 - users

-Baton adds new streams fairly regularly please submit an issue or PR if this project doesn't support required streams for your use case.
+Hellobaton adds new streams fairly regularly please submit an issue or PR if this project doesn't support required streams for your use case.

 ### Data type mapping